crash-and-compile/dc24-problems/reg-1-hard/problem.md

 So, again, the AI loves to encode communications.
 But not everything is a Railfence cipher, sometimes the AI can be downright deceptive.
 Here's an example from Charlie team that we've been using as a training example.
 Charlie team was out in the field, collecting data being sent between various AI agents.
 At first, they couldn't figure out what was going on.
 It wasn't a lot of data, so they were initially skeptical that cryptanalysis would be useful.
 Luckily, a new recruit was able to notice what was going on, and helped Charlie get some decent intel.
 That recruit went through this same boot camp, by the way, so you've got some big shoes to fill.

-Turns out, the AI was shifting between 3 different ecoding schemes.
+Turns out, the AI was shifting between 3 different encoding schemes.
 Once the recruit figured them out, they were able to reliably decode the messages.

 ## INPUT
 You'll be given an encoded message.